App version: 0.1.0

 Income-Driven Repayment

 When you’re in college, you try to get information on need-based financial aid.
 After graduation, an income-driven repayment plan sets your monthly student loan payment based on your income and family size to ensure affordability.
-There are four different types of income-driven repayment plans:
+Last year, President Joe Biden announced the SAVE Plan, which offers income-based repayment at lower amounts than previously available.
+Based on income and family size, the payments could go as low as 5% of a person’s monthly earnings.

 Which Private Refinancing Lenders Offer Student Loan Term Longer Than 20 Years?